shushi777/querflow/README.md

+# Querflow
-# Querflow is a visual research platform based on Stackoverflow database.
+Querflow is a visual research platform based on Stackoverflow database.
 The system provides easy Interface to explore programming language development through time & location dimensions.

 Deploy by heroku.